ProfessorZA/gif-display/README.md

 Built with **Python** and **PyQt6**, this simple project creates a way for you to have an animated gif that stays above all windows and can be moved freely.

 ---
+Add the path to your gif
+# Path to GIF
+gif_path = " "

+Adjust the scale_factor to your liking
+# Fixed scale factor to reduce size by 60%
+scale_factor = 0.4

 ## ✨ Features